PTSD: National Center for PTSD

 PTSD symptoms can get in the way of your family life.
 You may find that you pull away from loved ones, are not able to get along with people, or that you are angry or even violent.
 Getting help for your PTSD can help improve your relationships.

 PTSD can be related to other health problems

 PTSD symptoms can affect physical health problems.
 For example, a few studies have shown a relationship between PTSD and heart trouble.
 By getting help for your PTSD, you could also improve your physical health.

 Having some symptoms of PTSD does not always mean you have PTSD.
 Some of the symptoms of PTSD are also symptoms of other mental health problems.
 For example, trouble concentrating or feeling less interested in things you used to enjoy can be symptoms of both depression and PTSD.
 And, different problems have different treatments.

 When you get help, your mental health care provider can determine whether you need treatment for PTSD, or another type of treatment.

 Today, there are several treatment options for PTSD.
 For some people, these treatments can get rid of symptoms altogether.
 Others find they have fewer symptoms or feel that their symptoms are less intense.

-You can learn about effective PTSD treatment options using our PTSD Treatment Decision Aid.
-It includes videos to explain how the treatments work.
+You can learn about the best PTSD treatment options using our PTSD Treatment Decision Aid.
+It includes videos to explain how effective treatments work.

-You can also build a chart to compare the treatments you like most.
+You can also build a chart to compare the treatments and choose which options you prefer.
 Both psychotherapies (also called talk therapy or counseling) and medications are included in the decision aid.